Myth: Taking Opioid Painkillers Leads to Drug Addiction

 We’ve all read sensational stories of addiction.
 So it’s no surprise that many people with chronic pain fear that taking opioids will result in drug addiction.
 As a result, some people with terrible chronic pain refuse medication that could really help them.

-"When they're taken in the short-term and used as directed, the risk of becoming addicted to an opioid medication is very, very low," says Cohen.
+"When they're taken in the short-term and used as directed, the risk of becoming addicted to an opioid medication is very, very low," Cohen says.

-There are instances where doctors need to be especially careful with opioids, says Oaklander.
+There are instances where doctors need to be especially careful with opioids, Oaklander says.
 For instance, people who have a strong personal or family history of addiction are at higher risk.
 "But even they can use these drugs safely in some cases," she says, "although preferably with the guidance of a pain specialist."

 Myth: Taking Opioid Painkillers Will Completely Cure Chronic Pain